MAFFPT/Hubitat/Nuki Smart Lock 2.0/README.md

 ### Install app & drivers code

 First of all you'll need to install the following app and drivers in your HE hub.

+You have two options to do that: manually or using the amazing **Hubitat Package Manager (HPM)** developed by [@dman2306](https://community.hubitat.com/u/dman2306/summary).

+### Automatic installation using HPM

+This is the easyest way to install all components of this Integration.
+Just follow the instructions to install HPM in your HE hub found [here](https://community.hubitat.com/t/beta-hubitat-package-manager/38016).

+### Manual installation

+If you prefer to do it by yourself, keep reading ...

 **Suggestion:** Open these links in a new browser tab so it will be easier for you to follow the instructions.